-4.4.b Workforce Investment Boards
+4.4.a Workforce Investment Boards

 The Region is served by three Workforce Investment Boards (WIBs) with each working to link job seekers with in-demand local industries and to provide the necessary programs to train workers to meet the needs of businesses.
 The WIBs operate under the Workforce Investment Act of 1998, which established new methods of service delivery for employment and training.
 As part of the Workforce Investment Act each community is associated with a local WIB.
-The three WIBs serving the Genesee-Finger Lakes Region are the Genesee/Livingston/Orleans/Wyoming Workforce Investment Board, Finger Lakes Workforce

-Investment Board, and Rochester Works.
+The three WIBs serving the G-FL Region are the Genesee/Livingston/Orleans/Wyoming Workforce Investment Board, Finger Lakes Workforce Investment Board, and the Rochester/Monroe County Workforce Investment Board also known as Rochester Works.
 Below is a brief overview of each of these WIBs.

-4.4.b.i Genesee/Livingston/Orleans/Wyoming Workforce Investment Board
+4.4.a.i Genesee/Livingston/Orleans/Wyoming Workforce Investment Board

 The Genesee/Livingston/Orleans/Wyoming Workforce Investment Board (GLOW WIB) provides workforce development services to residents of Genesee, Livingston, Orleans and Wyoming Counties.
 The GLOW WIB aims to connect job seekers with emerging industries, regional economic development activities, and existing local businesses.
 To this end, the GLOW WIB has focused on transferable skills training that can transfer easily from industry to industry.
 Additionally, the GLOW WIB has identified emerging industries within the Region to help adapt the regional workforce to the jobs of tomorrow.
-These emerging issues are; alternative energy, biotech and life science, technology, healthcare, and advanced manufacturing.
-Between July 1st 2009 and June 30th 2010 the GLOW WIB administered over \$935,000 in individual training accounts, customized training for 540 individuals, provided business services to 452 employers, and helped link over 7,500 individuals with jobs.
+These emerging issues are: alternative energy, biotech and life science, technology, healthcare, agriculture, and advanced manufacturing.
+Between July 1st 2009 and June 30th 2010 the GLOW WIB administered over \$935,000 in individual training accounts, on the job and customized training for 480 individuals, provided business services to employers, and helped link over 2,700 individuals with jobs.
 Additional emphasis has also been placed on linking the economic development community with employers to identify workforce needs.

-4.4.b.ii Finger Lakes Workforce Investment Board
+4.4.a.ii Finger Lakes Workforce Investment Board